Lesego Chombo: Beauty and fashion

 Chombo's journey in beauty pageants began with her win in the Queen Esther competition in 2012.
 Her advocacy for gender equality and education gained momentum when she was crowned Miss Women Empowerment in 2017.
 In 2022, her national prominence grew after winning the Miss Botswana title.
 Her achievements in 2024 as Miss World Africa spotlighted her ability to use her platform to address critical developmental issues across Africa.

 Political career

 Lesego was inducted to the National Assembly of Botswana as a specially elected MP.
 (Note: According to the Government of Botswana, specially elected MPs are chosen by leaders of political parties represented in Parliament to ensure broader representation.) on 7 November 2024.
 Her appointment to the position of Minister of Youth and Gender Affairs was announced by President Duma Boko on 11 November 2024; she became the youngest person to hold ministerial office, at age 26.

-Personal life

-Chombo enjoys playing the guitar, singing, and engaging in sports like baseball and swimming.
-She is a devout Christian.

-Philanthropy

-Chombo runs a foundation that supports underprivileged youth by providing resources for education and empowerment.
-She also runs an online platform, Law Talks, dedicated to helping people understand complex legal matters.